jsimkins2/nwa25/setup/README.md

      (https://doi.org/10.1175/JPO2984.1)
 ```

-Notes:
+# Notes

 - Note that `esmpy=8.2.0` must be [installed in the same instance](https://github.com/JiaweiZhuang/xESMF/issues/47#issuecomment-665516640) of `xesmf` installation.
 - If you're running on antares, my environment for this can be found at `/home/james/anaconda3/envs/xesmf`
 - You must use `xesmf=0.3.0` to be able to create and reuse weight files.
 - There is also a problem with a later version of dask, recommend `dask=2021.10.0`

-After the packages are installed, run: `conda list | grep mpi`, the following
+After the conda packages are installed, run: `conda list | grep mpi`, the following
 packages should appear:

 ```